-In any of the above situations, the mother has got complete right to approach the court and try for modification of her rights through the judge.
+In any of the above situations, the mother has got complete right to approach the court, and try for modification of her rights through the judge.
 In spite of such a right, it is advisable that each mother hires an experienced lawyer to safeguard her best interests.
-Prior to exercising her rights in a court, each mother must try to resolve the issues with the father in a positive and amicable mode.
+Prior to exercising her rights in the court, each mother must try to resolve the issues with the father in a positive and amicable mode.
 It must be kept in mind that this method is best for everybody involved and specifically the children.
+Children can show negative effects in their behavior in case they see their parents fighting all the while.
 Favoritism towards Mother's Rights In the past, the Tender Years Doctrine was adhered to by a majority of judges.
 As per this doctrine, when a child is in the tender years, the judge favors the child's mother as the custodial parent.
 If all the facts regarding the mother and father are identical, then, the judge concludes that the child is better off with its mother.
-Along with time, laws have been modified and mothers and fathers are treated on par.
+With time, laws have been modified, and mothers and fathers are treated at par.
 However, it is found that judges tend to think that a child (and particularly a young child) is better placed with a mother.
 Paternity Testing Divorce Rights for Mothers A majority of states have granted mothers the right to demand paternity testing against the alleged biological father.
-Further the court orders DNA paternity testing, in order to find out, if a man is the biological father of the child.
-When this step is complete, the next right of the mother is to procure child support from the biological father.
+Further the court orders DNA paternity testing, in order to find out if a man is the biological father of the child.
+When this step is complete, the next step for the mother is to procure child support from the biological father.

 |